franzflasch/rem_libopenpic32/README.md

 Please be aware that this lib is in a very basic state!
 To build it you need the rem buildsystem:
 * https://github.com/franzflasch/REM

-It can be built with the Codescape mips bare metal toolchain which is freely available: https://community.imgtec.com/developers/mips/tools/codescape-mips-sdk/download-codescape-mips-sdk-essentials/
+It can be built with the Codescape mips-mti-elf bare metal toolchain which is freely available: https://community.imgtec.com/developers/mips/tools/codescape-mips-sdk/download-codescape-mips-sdk-essentials/

 No optimization limits!
 Also builds with -Os! ;) No need to use the microchip modified gcc, which is just utter crap.